-Strategic Priority 4: Risk Reference: BAF20-13 Safe and Consume Environment

-Risk Reference: BAF20-13 Secure Environment

-Risk Rating Impact Likelihood Score Appetite

-Culture - Staff Engagement J

-There is a risk that the Health Board loses the engagement and empowerment of its workforce as a result of staff not feeling that it is safe and/or worthwhile highlighting concerns due to: Lack of clear mechanisms for raising concerns at any and every level, lack of a clear, effective and transparent mechanism for listening, reviewing, addressing, sharing learning and feedback, lack of trust and confidence regarding the reception of and impact of raising concerns, lack of support and guidance for all parties involved.
-This could lead to an impact on the arrangiaction being able to learn from Inherent Risk 4 5 20

-Current Risk 4 → 4 ↔ 16 Low 1 - 6

-involved.
-This could lead to an impact on the organisation being able to learn from experience or improve services, which could result in poor staff morale, leading to poor outcomes impacting on the delivery of safe and sustainable services and the reputation of the Health Board.
-Target Risk 4 3 12
+Strategic Priority 4: Risk Reference: BAF20-13 Safe and Consume Environment Risk Reference: BAF20-13 Secure Environment Risk Rating Impact Likelihood Score Appetite Culture - Staff Engagement J workforce as a result of staff no ot feeling that it concerns due Inherent Risk 4 5 20 Lack of clear mechanisms for raising concerns at any and every level, lack of a clear, effective and transparent mechanism for listening, reviewing, addressing, sharing learning and feedback, lack of trust and confidence regarding the reception of and impact of raising concerns, lack of support and guidance for all parties involved.
+This could lead to an impact on the organisation being able to learn from Current Risk 4 → 4 ↔ 16 Low 1 - 6 experience or improve services poor outcomes impacting on the s, which could result in poor staff morale, leading to afe and sustainable services and the Target Risk 4 3 12

 Key Controls Key mitigations Assurance level Gaps (actions to achieve targe Date Key Policies: 1.Raising Concerns Policy 2.Safehaven Guidance Multi Disciplinary Review underway to establish an integrated system for reporting, managing, recording and reporting of concerns and learning/improvement action 1 Raising Concerns and Safe Hawith separate process for man reporting and importantly shari improvement. agement, red cording, 31 M 1arch 2021 Review recommendations to include: 1.
 Establishment of 2 Board level "champions" and a role of Speak out Safely Guardian.
-2. Introduction of a system to support accessible reporting and engagement with reporters conversations (Inc. when repo 3.
+2. Introduction of a system to support accessible reporting ssible reporting and engagement with reporters conversations (Inc. when repo 3.
 Establishment of a Multi Dis Resolution & Improvement Gro rter anonymo sciplinary Spe oup. ous). eak out Safely 4.
 Development of a learning a5.
 Review and revision of the eguidance.6.
 Develop roles for speak out listening/wellbeing leads. existing Polic y and